-What stands out from these screenshots is seeing the changes in tutorial area and the Boletarian Palace.
-In the original, these areas relied on simplistic castle designs and seemed well-kept, which clearly indicated they were being lived in by something resembling humans.
+Besides from the new screenshots, the original batch showcases the changes in the tutorial area and Boletarian Palace.
+In 2009's Demon's Souls, these areas relied on simplistic castle designs and seemed well-kept, which clearly indicated they were being lived in by something resembling humans.
 However, in these re-envisioned screenshots, the castle grounds seem deserted with weeds growing between the stones and bricks that are scattered around haphazardly.

 Demon’s Souls announcement trailer

 Demon’s Souls was revealed at Sony’s Future of Gaming event on June 11, where fans were treated to an incredible announcement trailer that showcased a handful of the game’s most memorable bosses and encounters.
 I got goosebumps the moment the familiar theme began playing and we saw the dangling corpse being hung above a ravaged world.

 There are so many nostalgic moments scattered throughout the trailer, including the Storm King and his beasts soaring through the thunderous skies, the Tower Knight slamming his gigantic shield into the castle grounds, and most dangerous of all, that pesky Reaper with his horde of Shadowlurkers.
 It’s no exaggeration to say that I screamed in excitement when this trailer was first revealed.

 Demon's Souls will launch with a Standard Edition and Digital Deluxe Edition.
 Obviously, the Standard Edition just comes with the game, but if you pre-order Demon's Souls, you'll get access to a unique Reaper Scythe weapon.